-&lt;sup>58 Medical certificates must be sent by email no later than the day of the examination.
+&lt;sup>47 Medical certificates must be sent by email no later than the day of the examination.
+This provision is also applicable in the event of absence from practical work and compulsory laboratory sessions.

 If a student misses an exam due to force majeure, they are considered to have been excused and no mark will be attributed to them for this exam (the student is excused).